danidiaz/vim-haskell-pica-filetypes/README.md

 - This plugin adds the single quote `'` to `iskeyword` for the `haskell` filetype—reasonable, because it is a valid part of identifiers).

-- This plugin adds the hypen `-` to `iskeyword` for the `haskell`, `cabal-project` and `cabal-config` filetypes—reasonable, because many stanza names and package names have hypens.
+- This plugin adds the hypen `-` to `iskeyword` for the `cabal`, `cabal-project` and `cabal-config` filetypes—reasonable, because many stanza names and package names have hypens.

 `iskeyword` affects the behaviour of commands like normal mode `w`.
 See :h 'iskeyword'.